 All organisations strive to be successful.
 Some fail, some achieve periods of success but ultimately fade from view, and a few achieve sustainable success, gaining deserved respect and admiration.

 The European Foundation for Quality Management was formed to recognise and promote sustainable success and to provide guidance to those seeking to achieve it.
-This is realised through a set of three integrated components which comprise the EFQM Excellence Model:
+The EFQM Model is a globally-recognised management framework which allows organisations to achieve success by measuring where they are on the path towards transformation, helping them understand the gaps and possible solutions available, and empowering them to progress and significantly improve their organisation’s performance.

-Used appropriately, the EFQM Excellence Model, with the associated RADAR logic and Fundamental Concepts, ensures that all the management practices used by an organisation form a coherent system that is continually improved and delivers the intended strategy for the organisation.
+Used appropriately, the EFQM Model, with the associated RADAR logic, ensures that all the management practices used by an organisation form a coherent system that is continually improved and delivers the intended strategy for the organisation.

 Since its inception, the EFQM Model has provided a blueprint for organisations across and beyond Europe to develop a culture of performance and innovation.
 The new EFQM Model allows organisations to embrace change, drive performance and evolve for the future.